MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 12. On the **Setup is complete** page, select **Close**.

 > [!IMPORTANT]
-> The **Default Web Site** must have an http or https binding configured.
-If you configure a specific IP address or host header in the bindings of the web console website, create additional bindings on the website for the same ports by using the loopback address or the localhost hostname, depending on the scenario.
+> You must have an HTTP or HTTPS binding configured for **Default Web Site**.
+If you configure a specific IP address or host header in the bindings of the web console website, create additional bindings on the website for the same ports by using the loopback address or the localhost host name, depending on the scenario.
 For more information, see [Host header or IP address binding causes web console login errors in Operations Manager](/troubleshoot/system-center/scom/web-console-login-errors).

 ## Install a web console by using the Command Prompt window

-1. Sign in to the computer with an account that has local administrative credentials.
+1. Sign in to the computer by using an account that has local administrative credentials.

 2. Open a Command Prompt window by using the **Run as Administrator** option.

-3. Change the path to where the Operations Manager setup.exe file is located, and run the following command.
+3. Change the path to where the Operations Manager **setup.exe** file is located by running the following command.
+Keep this parameter information in mind:

-    > [!IMPORTANT]
-    > Use the `/WebConsoleUseSSL` parameter only if your website has Secure Sockets Layer (SSL) activated.
+   - Use the `/WebConsoleUseSSL` parameter only if your website has Secure Sockets Layer (SSL) activated.
-    >
-    > For a default web installation, specify **Default Web Site** for the `/WebSiteName` parameter.
+   - For a default web installation, specify `Default Web Site` for the `/WebSiteName` parameter.

-    > [!NOTE]
-    > The /ManagementServer parameter is only required when you're installing the web console on a server that isn't a management server.
+   -  The `/ManagementServer` parameter is required only when you're installing the web console on a server that isn't a management server.

     ```
     setup.exe /silent /install /components:OMWebConsole